sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 I spent three days formulating it as an optimization problem, checking my constraints against actual circuit behavior, validating my objective function against their design priorities.

 It wasn't exactly a convex optimization problem.
-However, it could come up with a convex optimization problem that can approximately solve the original problem.
+However, I could formulate a convex optimization problem that would approximately solve the original problem.
 Then I ran the optimization.

 The solution was... surprising.
 It suggested parameter values that violated several "rules of thumb" the experienced engineers swore by.
 Transistors that were "too wide" by conventional wisdom.
 Voltages that seemed counterintuitive.